Imprints of quantum gravity effects on gravitational waves: a comparative study using extreme mass-ratio inspirals: Equatorial orbit evolution

 It should be noted that Fig. \ref{fig_dPhi} displays the absolute phase deviation.
 The corresponding numerical values after one year of EMRI evolution are quantified in Table \ref{tab:dephasing}.
 In addition, Fig. \ref{fig_dPhi_e0} shows the signed dephasing (without taking the absolute value) as a function of time for fixed $\zeta=1/100$ and various initial eccentricities.
 Our analysis reveals that in the BH-I background, larger $\zeta$ generally induces a substantial phase delay relative to the Schwarzschild case, with little sensitivity to the initial eccentricity.
 For BH-II, however, the dephasing exhibits an intriguing eccentricity-dependent reversal: waveforms are advanced at low eccentricities but delayed at high eccentricities.
 These trends are qualitatively consistent with the findings of Ref. \cite{Chen:2025aqh} for quadrupolar waveforms, although the phase reversal in BH-II was not reported there.
 A more extended discussion is provided in Appendix \ref{Appendix}.

 Thus far, the influence of $\zeta$ on the waveform phases has been assessed through relative dephasing.
-In the following section, we proceed to synthesize and study the full time-domain EMRI gravitational-wave signals applicable to detection scenarios.
+In the following section, we synthesize and study the full time-domain EMRI signals applicable to detection scenarios.

-\section{Waveform Generation And Comparison}
+\section{Waveform generation and comparison}

 Several kludge waveform models have been proposed to efficiently generate EMRI waveforms.
 Recently, an improved AAK method, implemented within the FEW package, has been developed based on the original AAK model.
 The advantage of this method lies in its abandonment of frequency mapping, instead directly utilizing the inspiral trajectory as the foundation for waveform generation (for detailed technical information, please consult Refs. \cite{Katz:2021yft, Chua:2020stf}).
 The advanced AAK template greatly improves computational efficiency and is sufficient for qualitative studies of EMRI waveform characteristics.
 In this section, we employ the FEW-based AAK method to construct EMRI waveforms with or without corrections involving the parameter $\zeta$.
 Specifically, the detectability of quantum gravity effects in GW signals is then systematically analyzed via the faithfulness approach under the LISA observational mission.